ArkEcosystemArchive/docs-legacy/docs/api/public/troubleshooting.md

 If you're encountering some oddities in the API, here's a list of resolutions to some of the problems you may be experiencing.

-## Why am I getting a 404 error on a resource that exists?
+## Why Am I Getting a 404 Error on a Resource That Exists?

 ::: tip
 All HTTP requests have to be sent with the `Content-Type: application/json` header.
 If the header is not present it will result in malformed responses or request rejections.